 RANGE & HABITAT

 It is found growing in many places in North America.
 In B.C., it’s found mostly in southern areas, and almost always in damp shaded woodlands.

 Wild ginger starts blooming in April, and the flowers grow into egg-shaped fruits.
 It sprouts easily from pieces of the root.

 Not many animals eat this plant, and it is poisonous to some caterpillars and fly larvae.

-First Nations peoples made tea from the roots, poultices for headaches and other pains and bedding for babies from the leaves.
+Indigenous peoples make tea and poultices for headaches and other pains from the roots.

 It is a very valuable garden plant, and many people still eat the roots in teas and as a ginger substitute.